 So, after four decades of helping organizations identify the respective strengths of their sales personnel, we have learned a thing or two.

-Here are our basic rules for finding the best salesperson:
+Here are our basic rules for hiring the right salesperson:

 - Above all else, the top-performing salesperson really needs to believe in the product or service he or she provides.